 Players Say Pot's Safer Than Toxic Drugs Pushed by NBA and NFL

 Barnes said that players are given painkillers and injections by team trainers that will enable them to play while injured.
-He said that they are addictive and dangerous narcotics, adding that there is a safe, natural alternative that is also preferred by the players.
+He said that they are addictive and dangerous narcotics.

 Former Baltimore Raven Eugene Monroe agrees, saying that marijuana is safer than the toxins the NFL doctors push on players.
 He said that it is time to for the Players Association to remove marijuana from the list of banned substances.
 Monroe also donated $80,000 to Johns Hopkins and the University of Pennsylvania to study the effects of medical marijuana on footballer players.